 We are currently receiving a higher than usual volume of emails.
 Please allow up to three business days for a response.
 We appreciate your patience with us during this busy time.

 Include the student name and UI ID number in all email correspondence.

-Why don't I see all of my financial aid applied to my University Bill?
+Why don't I see my financial aid applied to my University Bill?

-U-Bill information is updated nightly.
+The University Billing Office begins preparing for the August 1 U-Bill in late July.
+If you view your U-Bill prior to August 1, all of your financial aid funds may not appear.
 If you do not see all of your financial aid listed on your U-Bill, check your bill periodically for updates.
+Information is updated nightly.
 Listed below are reasons why financial aid funds may not appear on your U-bill.

 - Privately funded scholarships (i.e. Rotary Foundation, Dollars for Scholars) are applied to the U-Bill after the university receives the check from the agency/donor.
 You may want to contact your donor and inform them you have received your U-bill and ask if they need additional information before submitting the scholarship check.
 Allow 7-10 days after the donor mails the check for the funds to appear on your U-Bill.